 I shimmied downwards to join her by the river.
 "Oh?
 Like?"

 Goosebumps surfaced on my arms.
+I couldn't help but gulp.
 "Suspicions about what?"

 From the distance, another gust blew by as it ruffled our clothes and hair.
 Asagiri's solemn eyes shimmered under the intensity of her powerful glare.

 "Of the true purpose of the Government-Issued Girlfriend Program," she said.